 Meguro is a mainly residential area popular for its hilly landscape.
 A five-minute walk from Meguro Station is Daienji Temple.
 This small temple is steeped in history.
-It was at the origin of the big fire of Edo that destroyed much of the city in 1772.
+It was at the center of the big fire in Edo that destroyed much of the city in 1772.
 There's a fair amount of nice restaurants and cafes within walking distance of the station as well.

 Buy your JR Pass

 The JR Station is in the heart of the station.
 Two platforms are dedicated to the JR Yamanote Line (1 and 2), and two platforms (3 and 4) are for the Saikyo Line, the Shonan Shinjuku line, the Narita Express to Narita Airport, and the Zushi Line.